 The Corporation is authorized to issue an unlimited number of Shares.
-As at March 15, 2023, 286,471,089 Shares were issued and outstanding.
-Shareholders of record on the Record Date are entitled to notice of, and to virtually attend, the Meeting, or be represented by proxy, and to one vote per Share on any ballot thereat.
+As at the close of business on March 18, 2024, 271,325,421 Shares were issued and outstanding.
+Shareholders of record on the Record Date are entitled to notice of, and to virtually attend the Meeting, or be represented by proxy, and to one vote per Share on any ballot thereat.

-To the knowledge of the Board and the Corporation's executives, as at March 15, 2023, there are no persons, firms or corporations, owning of record or beneficially, controlling directly or indirectly, 10% or more of the Shares.
+To the knowledge of the Board and the Executives, as at March 18, 2024, the following sets out the only persons, firms or corporations, owning of record or beneficially, controlling directly or indirectly, 10% or more of the Shares: